slaveOftime/Fun.Blazor/Docs/42 Dependency Injection/README.md

 {{BlazorStyleComp}}

-**DisableEventTriggerStateHasChanged** is turned on for all components that are inherited from **FunBlazorComponent**.
-It is just a design decision.
-If you don't like the pattern like **html.inject/adaptiview**, you can just create your component and get the benefit of the DOM DSL and third-party DSL support like MudBlazor from Fun.Blazor.
+If you don't like the pattern like **html.inject/adaptiview**, you can just create your component inherit **FunComponent** and get the benefit of the DOM DSL and third-party DSL support like MudBlazor from Fun.Blazor.

 **Dependency injection (DI)** is essential in many software applications.
 ASP.NET Core has built-in support for it, and it is also helpful for testing and cross-concern solutions.
 Not only services but also UI components can be powered by **dependency injection**.